Instructional Student Assistant for the Learning Center

 Please see below for key characteristics associated with the position of a Learning Center SI Leader:

-Supports students and professor in a specific course or section (example: CHEM 1A with Professor Gray)
+Supports students and professors in a specific course or section (example: CHEM 1A with Professor Gray)

 Must work 13-15 hours a week, divided into 30-minute to 3- hour tasks, 3-5 days a week